mepurser/neighborhood-map-project/README.md

 Sources
 -------
 Most of the code in the map.js file is adapted from code provided by Udacity for the earlier 'resume' project.

+The file 'oauth-1.0a.js' is used for oauth access.
+This file was obtained from user Ddo's github.